top of page

 About Me

-Feel free to browse my website and reach out if you have any questions or are interested in discussing research or pedagogy!
+Feel free to browse my website and reach out if you have any questions or are interested in discussing pedagogy or research!

 © 2024 by Keiffer Williams.
 Proudly created with Wix.com